-Another simple method to update WiFi driver in Windows 10 is through “Device Manager” and to do so walk through the given sequence of steps.
+Another simple method to update WiFi driver in Windows 10 and 11 is through “Device Manager” and to do so walk through the given sequence of steps.

 Make a right-click on the Start icon and from the Win+X menu, click Device Manager.